azuki-miho/SceneEncoder/README.md

   year={2020}
 }
 ```
-Unlike images which are represented in regular dense grids, 3D point clouds are irregular and unordered, hence applying convolution on them can be difficult.
-In this paper, we extend the dynamic filter to a new convolution operation, named PointConv.
-PointConv can be applied on point clouds to build deep convolutional networks.
-We treat convolution kernels as nonlinear functions of the local coordinates of 3D points comprised of weight and density functions.
-With respect to a given point, the weight functions are learned with multi-layer perceptron networks and the density functions through kernel density estimation.
-A novel reformulation is proposed for efficiently computing the weight functions, which allowed us to dramatically scale up the network and significantly improve its performance.
-The learned convolution kernel can be used to compute translation-invariant and permutation-invariant convolution on any point set in the 3D space.
-Besides, PointConv can also be used as deconvolution operators to propagate features from a subsampled point cloud back to its original resolution.
-Experiments on ModelNet40, ShapeNet, and ScanNet show that deep convolutional neural networks built on PointConv are able to achieve state-of-the-art on challenging semantic segmentation benchmarks on 3D point clouds.
-Besides, our experiments converting CIFAR-10 into a point cloud showed that networks built on PointConv can match the performance of convolutional networks in 2D images of a similar structure.
+Besides local features, global information plays an essential role in semantic segmentation, while recent works usually fail to explicitly extract the meaningful global information and make full use of it.
+In this paper, we propose a SceneEncoder module to impose a scene-aware guidance to enhance the effect of global information.
+The module predicts a scene descriptor, which learns to represent the categories of objects existing in the scene and directly guides the point-level semantic segmentation through filtering out categories not belonging to this scene.
+Additionally, to alleviate segmentation noise in local region, we design a region similarity loss to propagate distinguishing features to their own neighboring points with the same label, leading to the enhancement of the distinguishing ability of point-wise features.
+We integrate our methods into several prevailing networks and conduct extensive experiments on benchmark datasets ScanNet and ShapeNet.
+Results show that our methods greatly improve the performance of baselines and achieve state-of-the-art performance.

 ## Installation
-The code is based on [PointNet](https://github.com/charlesq34/pointnet)， and [PointNet++](https://github.com/charlesq34/pointnet2).
-Please install [TensorFlow](https://www.tensorflow.org/install/), and follow the instruction in [PointNet++](https://github.com/charlesq34/pointnet2) to compile the customized TF operators.
+The code is based on [PointNet](https://github.com/charlesq34/pointnet)，and [PointNet++](https://github.com/charlesq34/pointnet2).
+Please install [TensorFlow](https://www.tensorflow.org/install/), and follow the instruction in [PointNet++](https://github.com/charlesq34/pointnet2) to compile the customized TF operators in the *tf_ops* directory.
 The code has been tested with Python 2.7, TensorFlow 1.11.0, CUDA 9.0 and cuDNN 7.3 on Ubuntu 16.04.

 ## Usage